 How To Treat Ingrown Toenails In Babies At Home?

 - A simple home remedy may help you treat an ingrown toenail.
 Here are the instructions (5):

-- Soak your baby’s foot in warm soapy water for nearly ten minutes, twice or thrice each day.
+- Soak your baby’s foot in warm soapy water for nearly ten minutes, twice or thrice each day to maintain infant hygiene.

-- Dry and apply over-the-counter antibiotic cream or ointment on the affected area.
-But do check with the doctor before using medicated creams.
+- Dry and apply over-the-counter antibiotic cream or ointment on the affected area for foot care.
+But do check with the doctor before using medicated creams for toenail care.

 - Gently try filing the nail away from the skin.

-- If possible, use your fingernail to slightly to lift the baby’s nail and insert a sterile gauze or cotton.
+- If possible, use your fingernail to slightly lift the baby’s nail and insert a sterile gauze or cotton.

 - Replace the cotton many times each day.
 You may try this while your baby sleeps.

 - Another remedy is to apply a wet, warm compress on the affected area to help the skin loosen and ease the discomfort.
-You may consider giving a recommended dosage of acetaminophen, an over-the-counter pain reliever, to your baby.
-However, it is advisable to visit your doctor before considering offering any medicine to your baby.
+You may consider giving a recommended dosage of acetaminophen, an over-the-counter pain reliever, to your baby for pain management.
+However, it is advisable to visit your doctor before considering any medical treatment for your baby.

 *Caution: Never give aspirin to your baby as it can trigger Reyer’s syndrome (6).

 - Make your baby wear loose-fitting sandals or shoes until the toe heals.
 It is even better to leave them bare feet at home (7).
 These methods could improve the condition within a few days.

 Even after home treatment for a week, if your baby’s ingrown toenail does not improve, it is time to visit a doctor.
 You may have to visit the doctor even before, if the skin appears too red or looks infected, or even if there is a discharge.

 The doctor may suggest an oral or topical antibiotic in case of an infection.
 If the nail is really offending, the doctor may cut a part of the nail or remove the nail away from the skin.
-You could also be referred to a doctor specialized in children’s feet (pediatric podiatrist) in case of a severe problem (8).
+You could also be referred to a doctor or department specialized in children’s feet (pediatric podiatry) in case of a severe problem (8).

 How To Prevent Ingrown Toenails?